-To further probe the structure formation models, we compare the observed and predicted electron density profiles.
-Since the hot gas is only detected out to $\sim 0.15r{200}$, we extrapolate our measurements out to the virial radius, which enables a more detailed comparison with the simulations.
-To this end, we describe the observed surface brightness distribution with a modified β -model.
+files, which allow a more detailed comparison between the observed and simulated gas distributions.
+Hence not only the volume averaged quantities can be confronted but also the normalization and the shape of the density profiles will be tested.
+Since the hot gas is only detected to ~0.15r200, we extrapolate our measurements out to the virial radius.
+To this end, we describe the observed surface brightness distribution in the $(0.02-0.15)r{200}$ region with a modified β -model.
 Under the assumption of constant metallicity gas, we derive the emission measure profile at a projected radius (r) following Vikhlinin et al. (2006):